100DaysOfCloud/100DaysOfCloudIdeas/Templates/PROJECT-TEMPLATE.md

 ## Cloud Service Provider
-✍️ [You need to choose a cloud single provider, unless you project is multi-cloud]
+✍️ [You need to choose a cloud single provider, unless your project is multi-cloud]
 - Microsoft Azure
 - Amazon Web Services
 - Google Cloud